HOMEGROWN.ORG

 A bit about me:

 I was a foster parent for 5 years and since I became a mom I'm more passionate about the food we eat....and grow.
 I'm just beginning to learn about permaculture and cheesemaking.
-I love to dabble in everything, this year I planted my first Square Foot garden and my first fall container garden.
-It's almost halloween and we're still heading outside to our containers for peas, lettuce and greens.
-I'm hoping the cabbage makes something of itself before it gets too cold.
+I love to dabble in everything and am constantly learning new things.

 Latest greatest meal cooked at home: